zs-li-zz/secured_safe_control/readme.md

 ![](/figs/ZBF_cbf_sec_att.png)

-The estimation error of angle and angle velocity are smaller than linear estimator, which means our estimator works well.
+The estimation error of angle and angle velocity are smaller than linear estimator, which means that our estimator works well.

 ![](/figs/esterr_sec_att.png)